-Transferring files into the HFS
+Transferring files into the z/OS UNIX file system

-If the z/OS Communications Server is installed on a remote system, you can ftp files directly into that system's HFS.
+If the z/OS Communications Server is installed on a remote system, you can ftp files directly into that file system.

-Tip: If you are ftp-ing to a remote z/OS HFS, be aware that the z/OS UNIX server often listens to a port other than the well-known port.
+Tip: If you are ftp-ing to a remote z/OS UNIX file system, be aware that the z/OS UNIX server often listens to a port other than the well-known port.
 Make sure you know the address and port to use.